Arunjangid15/arunjnagid15/README.md

     </form>
   </body>
 </html>
-Create a results page
+# Create a results page
-Add a new HTML file called result.html to the templates folder.
-Add the following code to display the message entered by the user: html
+# Add a new HTML file called result.html to the templates folder.
+Add the following code to display the message entered by the user:

-Copy code
+# html
 <!DOCTYPE html>
 <html>
   <head>